serco425/Agile-SC-Simulation/README.md

 Contributors: PostDoc.
 Sercan AYGUN, Asst.
 Prof. M. Hassan NAJAFI, Asst.
 Prof. Mohsen IMANI, Prof. Ece Olcay GUNES <br />
 for further info: sercan.aygun@louisiana.edu

 <div align="justify"> Mainly, we aim to simulate stochastic computing (SC) circuits targeted for image processing applications.
-In this, we analyze the contingency table (CT) method for several circuit structures proposing a fast and efficient simulation without using actual bitstreams as conventional SC systems require (so do the traditional simulation approaches.)
-Since SC circuits work with long bitstreams (e.g., 1024-bit binary packages 1010010101...101), latency and memory issues inevitably occur in software simulation.
+In this respect, we analyze the contingency table (CT) method for several circuit structures proposing a fast and efficient simulation without using actual bitstreams as conventional SC systems require (so does the traditional simulation approaches.)
+Since SC circuits work with long bitstreams (e.g., 1024-bit binary packages 1010010101...101), latency and memory issues inevitably occur in a software simulation.
 We show how CT construct can efficiently simulate SC and degrades the latency. <div align="justify">
 <br />
 There are three folders in this project for the inspection:

-1. Image Composition example <br />
+1. Image processing simulation <br />

+2. Cascaded circuit simulation (Figure 5 (b) in the manuscript)

-2. NAND gate-based XOR model for the monitoring of reconvergent paths <br />
+3. NAND gate-based XOR model for the monitoring of reconvergent paths (with and without reconvergence) <br />

-3. Full adder circuit structure for the monitoring of reconvergent paths <br />
+4. 2-bit ripple carry adder circuit structure for the monitoring of reconvergent paths (with and without reconvergence) <br />
    (arithmetic operation is not the main aim; the complexity of the circuit does matter.) <br />

 <br />

 Current paper's status (23rd December 2022): Under review, minor revision.
-In case of an acceptance, this line will be updated, and the citation information will be given below.
+Upon acceptance, this line will be updated, and the citation information will be given below.

 To reference this project, please use the following publication: